sjhloco/firewall_policy_report/README.md

 #### Checkpoint

-Under *Manage & Settings >> Blades >> Management API* enable the API and allow  *'All IP addresses'* and push the policy.
+Under *Manage & Settings >> Blades >> Management API* enable the API, allow *'All IP addresses'* and push the policy.
 Finally from the manager CLI restart the API process `api restart`

 ## Input File

-Each firewall IP address or hostname is defined in a list under a dictionary for that firewall type.\
-The username and/or password are hierarchical and can be set globally for all firewalls, for each type of firewall or for each individual firewall.\
-Username and/or password only need defining once and are completely independent of each other meaning they can be defined in different locations.\
-Individual firewall settings override firewall type settings and firewall type settings overrides global settings.
+Each firewall IP address or hostname is defined in a list under a dictionary for that firewall type.
+The username and/or password are hierarchical and can be set globally for all firewalls, for each type of firewall or for each individual firewall.
+They only needs defining once and are completely independent of each other.
+Individual firewall username and/or password override firewall type and firewall type override global settings.

 ```yaml
 user: global_username